dortania/Getting-Started-With-ACPI/Manual/dump.md

 * [SSDTTime](https://github.com/corpnewt/SSDTTime)
   * Supports both Windows and Linux for DSDT dumping
-  * `8.
-Dump DSDT - Automatically dump the system DSDT`
+  * `P. Dump DSDT - Automatically dump the system DSDT`
 * [acpidump.exe](https://acpica.org/downloads/binary-tools)
   * In command prompt run `path/to/acpidump.exe -b -n DSDT -z`, this will dump your DSDT as a .dat file.
 Rename this to DSDT.aml